-When I learned that mother was dying 3,000 miles away, I flew to Baton Rouge and went straight to her hospital.
+When I learned that mother was dying, I flew to Baton Rouge and went straight to her hospital.
 The night receptionist told me her room number, and, after I asked, directed me to a room dedicated to prayer and meditation.
 A few minutes later, I left the small chapel and rode the elevator to Wendy’s room in intensive care.

 I approached her room and saw her behind a closed glass door.
 She was young, only 63 years old, but looked much older in her hospital bed.
 She looked frail.
 Her eyes were closed, and her mouth was hidden by a ventilator tube.
 Her hands were obscured by tubes and needles.
 I noticed my reflection beside her, and even though I was translucent I saw how sad and tired I looked.
 I forced a smile and opened the door.

 Bruises on her arms belied multiple attempts by nurses to stick needles.
 Her low blow pressure would have led to collapsed veins in her arms.
 All tubes were connected to smaller vessels on the backs of her hands.
-I looked at the bags of fluids, and saw that she was being fed nutrients and opiate pain killers.
-I saw the bags and my mind flashed sensations of the people who had made them in Tijuana and shipped them to Baton Rouge only a few weeks before.
-A man named Oscar had signed off on those bags.
+I looked at the bags of fluids, and saw that she was being fed nutrients and pain killers that had been manufactured in Tijuana and released by someone on my team.

 I told Wendy I was there, and I touched her hand gently in case she couldn’t hear me.
 I rested my hand on her forearm, and repeated that I was there.